uiztok/uiztok.github.io/_news/2023-02-16_ad-postdoc.md

 date: 2023-02-16
 collection: news
 header:
-  teaser: 'team_profile.png'
+  teaser: 'team_profile-small.png'
 ---

-We are searching for a talented and motivated postdoc to join our team!
+We are searching for a talented and motivated postdoc to join our team and work on the newly started EU project [*nanoPASS*](https://cordis.europa.eu/project/id/101092741)!
+The project is devoted to the development of new methods for safety testing of nanomaterials, which will be faster, cheaper and more reliable than *in vivo* tests.
+Our greatest challenge is to predict slowly developing diseases, such as lung fibrosis, cardiovascular disease, and neurodegeneration.

 [![postdoc](/images/news_2302-postdoc.png)](/files/news/2023-02-16_postdoc.pdf)